 As you're planning, don't separate public relations from taxpayer education; the two should work hand-in-hand and complement each other.
 Remember, a public that understands your efforts will support your efforts.

-- As noted in the Press Release Templates, consider using Assessment Disclosure Notices (also known as "511" or "impact" notices) rather than the less detailed Assessment Increase Notices (also known as "510" notices).
+- Consider using Assessment Disclosure Notices (also known as "511" or "impact" notices) rather than the less detailed Assessment Increase Notices (also known as "510" notices).
 The 511 Notices give taxpayers more time to understand their assessment and to realize (ideally) that it does reflect market value.

 - If using 511 Notices, consider including a letter explaining the reason for the assessment change, or include language to the same effect on the back of the notice.